NebulaModTeam/nebula/README.md

 The mod is in very early stages of development and still in a proof of concept state.
 Major refactors will happen while the project grows.
 Here is a short list of was is done and what still needs to be done.

-- [ ] Make the project open-source
+- [X] Make the project open-source
-- [ ] Make contribution guidlines / documentation
+- [X] Make contribution documentation
 - [x] Client / Server Communication
 - [x] In Game Multiplayer menu
 - [x] Player movement